dangilman/pyHalo/README.rst

 Or clone the repository, navigate into the directory that contains the setup.py file and run "python setup.py install"

-The first code release, before majoring refactoring occureed, is 8302393.
+The first code release, before majoring refactoring, is 8302393.

 In order to use this package when not installing via pip, you'll need to install colossus http://www.benediktdiemer.com/code/colossus/